B1Bomber/binaryKeyboard/README.md

 `binary_keyboard_workshop` contains the Arduino code version used for the Project in a Box workshop.
 This is based on the `binary_keyboard_Lite` implementation and has fill in the blank code.

+`binary_keyboard_ctrl` contains a work-in-progress new implementation of the binary keyboard.

 ## Python Files
 `typingTesting.py` tests the serial port on the Python side.